TrademarkTrademark

 The general idea is ChatOps: using a chat tool like Slack or MS Teams to run operational work through external integrations.
 Instead of hunting for status in five different consoles, the relevant information lands in a channel where the team can read it and respond together.

 One of the most common cases is wiring Slack up to Terraform so you get a message when specific run events happen.
 Automated notifications based on Terraform runs keep everyone in the loop and tend to speed up deployments.
+Everything below applies equally whether your workspaces run Terraform or OpenTofu, since the two tools share the same configuration language and provisioner behavior; the Scalr integration explicitly supports both, and we call out the one place — community provider and module registries — where the two diverge.

-Why Send Terraform Events to Slack?
+Why Send Terraform or OpenTofu Events to Slack?

-1. Reduce Context Switching - If your development teams already work in Slack to review Terraform code and pull requests, then why change where they are working?
+1. Reduce context switching: If your development teams already work in Slack to review Terraform code and pull requests, then why change where they are working?
 Slack notifications give you real-time updates on key events during the Terraform provisioning process, so everyone hears about changes, successes, or issues right away.

-2. Reduce Noise - Slack notifications are only good if they are useful and you are alerted to take action when actually needed.
+2. Reduce noise: Slack notifications are only good if they are useful and you are alerted to take action when actually needed.
 Most teams will likely want a Slack notification when a Terraform apply fails, but not for every Terraform event.

 curl -X POST -H 'Content-type: application/json' --data '{"text":"Hello, World!"}' YOUR_WEBHOOK_URL_HERE

 This webhook URL is what your custom integrations will call to create the Slack message when triggered.
+See more on creating Slack webhooks here.

-Two Ways to Integrate Terraform with Slack
+What Are the Two Ways to Integrate Terraform with Slack?

 resource "null_resource" "example" {